The Psychology of Consumer Behavior: Understanding Buying habits

 • Recognize the Needs: Consumers recognize their needs or wants that are triggered by an internal or external stimulation, such as an advertisement exposure or running out of a product.

-• Search Information: Before making a purchase decision, consumers strive to gather enough information to gain knowledge on alternatives.
+• Search Information: Before making a purchase decision, consumers gather enough information to gain knowledge on alternatives.
 They evaluate options and consult different online sources, expert reviews, and recommendations.

 • Evaluate the Alternatives: Based on various factors, consumers compare and evaluate available alternatives.
 Many factors are evaluated, such as product price, quality, features, and personal preferences.